nesscs/NessVMS/nessvmssetup.README.md

-# NxVMS Install Script
+# NessVMS Install Script

 Setup Scripts for Ness VMS Servers, this will:
 1. Set Auto Updates for Australian Servers
 2. Delete unecessary pakages
 3. Install required dependencies
 4. Update Server OS
-5. Download & install Nx Witness Media Server.
+5. Download & install Video management software.
-6. Download & Set NxWitness Wallpaper
+6. Download & Set Wallpaper

 ## Warning
 Although these scripts are public facing, they are not intended for general consumption.
 Do not blindly run these scrips, they are unsupported.